-- 1.1 This document constitutes the Statement of Investment Policies and Procedures (the "Policy") which outlines the investment policies and procedures applicable to the assets (the "Fund") in respect of Pension Plan for Non-Professional Staff (the "Plan") sponsored by the University of Guelph (the "University"). - 1.2 The purpose of this Policy is to formulate those investment principles, guidelines and monitoring procedures which are appropriate to the needs and objectives of the Fund, in a manner conforming to the applicable pension legislation as contained in the Ontario Pension Benefits Act and the regulations hereto (the "Act").
-This Policy is supplementary to the rules contained in the Act. - 1.3 The assets of the Plan are invested in common trusts with Pension Plan for Professional Staff and Retirement Plan and the three Plans may hold assets directly. - 1.4 The Plan is registered with the Financial Services Commission (Registration # 0324632) of Ontario and with the Canada Revenue Agency (Tax ID T30194994). - 1.5 As of August 1, 2013, the date of the last completed valuation, the subject plan is fully funded on a going-concern basis, statutory solvency and wind-up basis.
-Approximately 16% of the going-concern liabilities are in respect of active members. - 1.6 The main features of the Plan are briefly described below: - (a) The pension is based on a formula utilizing a Member's final average earnings multiplied by total pensionable service, and includes post-retirement inflationary protection at a level of the Consumer Price Index for Canada (capped at 8.0%) minus 2.0% per annum. - (b) The Plan provides benefits to Members on retirement, death, total and permanent disability, and termination of employment.
+- 1.1 This document constitutes the Statement of Investment Policies and Procedures (the "Policy") which outlines the investment policies and procedures applicable to the assets (the "Fund") in respect of Pension Plan for Professional Staff (the "Plan") sponsored by the University of Guelph (the "University"). - 1.2 The purpose of this Policy is to formulate those investment principles, guidelines and monitoring procedures which are appropriate to the needs and objectives of the Fund, in a manner conforming to the applicable pension legislation as contained in the Ontario Pension Benefits Act and the regulations hereto (the "Act").
+This Policy is supplementary to the rules contained in the Act. - 1.3 The assets of the Plan are invested in common trusts with Retirement Plan and Pension Plan for Non-Professional Staff and the three Plans may hold assets directly. - 1.4 The Plan is registered with the Financial Services Commission (Registration # 0324616) of Ontario and with the Canada Revenue Agency (Tax ID T12605603). - 1.5 As of August 1, 2016, the date of the last completed valuation, the subject plan is 90% funded on a going-concern basis and 68% funded on a statutory solvency basis.

+Approximately 50% of the going-concern liabilities are in respect of active members. - 1.6 The main features of the Plan are briefly described below: - (a) The pension is based on a formula utilizing a Member's final average earnings multiplied by total pensionable service, and includes post-retirement inflationary protection at a level of the Consumer Price Index for Canada (capped at 8.0%) minus 2.0% per annum. - (b) The Plan provides benefits to Members on retirement, death, total and permanent disability, and termination of employment.
 Benefit payments to pensioners are normally made monthly.
 Payments of pre-retirement death benefits and benefits on